SakshiSo/HR_Analytics_using_Python/README.md

-💼 HR Analytics Dashboard
+💼 HR Analytics Dashboard:

 A data-driven web application to monitor and analyze employee performance, predict attrition risk, and provide HR insights using a role-based login system.
 Built using Streamlit, MySQL, and Python, this project enables HRs, Admins, and Employees to interact with data in real-time.

-📌 Overview
+📌 Overview:

 This HR Analytics system helps organizations keep track of employee performance and retention using interactive dashboards and predictive analytics.
 The system provides:
 - Department-wise and demographic insights
 - Attrition prediction for active employees
 - Role-based access (HR, Admin, Employee)
 - Real-time data updates through MySQL backend

-🎯 Objective
+🎯 Objective:

 To build a comprehensive HR Analytics Dashboard that:
 - Tracks key HR metrics such as attrition, performance rating, and promotions
 - Allows employees to enter and update their information